simylein/minecraft-server/README.md

 By default, one is called "minecraft" and has all the scripts in it and the other one is called "minecraft-backups" (if you chose another name it will replace "minecraft" with your name)

-The "minecraft" is your Live-Server so to Speak and the "minecraft-backups" stores your backups as an archiv or restore option.
+The "minecraft" is your Live-Server so to speak and the "minecraft-backups" stores your backups as an archiv or restore option.

-There is also a Script which is called settings.sh
+There is also a file which is called settings.sh

 This stores all the variables for your Minecraft Server.